Divyanshu-Singh-Chauhan/Digital-Image-Forgery-Detection/README.md

 Data_Preprocessing - Contains the code for prerprocessing of the CASIA2 dataset.

 GANs Based Autoencoder :-
-This contains the GANs aided Autoencoder model built to detect forgery in images using self-supervised learning approach.
+This contains the GANs aided Autoencoder model built to detect and localise forgery in images using self-supervised learning approach.
 Reference from : https://arxiv.org/pdf/1802.04881.pdf - Satellite Image Forgery Detection